-That is, a pricing table within in a document can’t be dynamically updated as easily as a spreadsheet table.
-The word processing capabilities within a spreadsheet are limited.
+A pricing table within a document, including recalculating totals, can’t be dynamically updated as easily as a spreadsheet table.
+Conversely, the word processing capabilities within a spreadsheet are limited.

 The Embedded Pricing Table Solution

-In 2017, Google released new functionality for personal Gmail users and business Google Workspace users that addresses this issue.
+Several years ago, Google released functionality for personal Gmail users and business Google Workspace users that addresses this issue.

 A range of spreadsheet cells can be copied from a Google Sheet and pasted into a document as a table.